harrysentonbury/quarter-dead-synth/README.md

 ### A bit of a synthesizer you can play on your computer keyboard.

+**Note:- This is a quick and dirty orrible synth and not all computers are going to deliver the goods in pristine condition.**

 I called it quarter dead because that was the first tune that popped out of my fingers after I tapped a key and heard the first note.
 It uses simpleaudio, its a fantastic package, I just discovered it.
 I am pretty